-Maerl thalli, including Lithothamnion coralloides, grow very slowly (Adey & McKibbin, 1970; Potin et al., 1990; Littler et al., 1991; Hall-Spencer, 1994; Birkett et al., 1998a Hall-Spencer & Moore, 2000a,b) so that maerl deposits may take hundreds of years to develop, especially in high latitudes (BIOMAERL, 1998).
-Growth rates of European maerl species range between tenths of a millimetre to one millimetre per annum (Bosence & Wilson, 2003).
-Recent studies suggested that the growth rates of the three most abundant species of maerl in Europe (Phymatolithon calcareum, Lithothamnion glaciale and Lithothamnion coralloides) ranged between 0.5 to 1.5 mm per tip per year under a wide range of field and laboratory conditions (Blake & Maggs, 2003).
+All species of maerl, including Phymatolithon calcareum, grow very slowly (Adey & McKibbin, 1970; Potin et al., 1990; Littler et al., 1991; Hall-Spencer, 1994; Birkett et al., 1998a Hall-Spencer & Moore, 2000a,b) so maerl deposits may take hundreds of years to develop, especially in high latitudes (BIOMAERL, 1998).
+The growth rates of European maerl species range between tenths of a millimetre to 1 millimetre per annum (Bosence & Wilson, 2003).
+Adey & McKibbin (1970) undertook growth studies of Phymatolithon calcareum in the field and under laboratory conditions.
+Field studies in the Ria de Vigo, Spain, show that growth occurs predominantly in the summer and suggests an annual growth of about 0.55 mm/year for branch tips of Phymatolithon calcareum (Adey & McKibbin, 1970).
+More recent studies suggested that the growth rate of Phymatolithon calcareum tips are 0.9 mm/per year under a wide range of field and laboratory conditions (Blake & Maggs, 2003).

 Individual maerl nodules may live for >100 years (Foster, 2001).
-Maerl beds off Brittany are over 5500 years old (Grall & Hall-Spencer, 2003) and the maerl bed at St Mawes Bank, Falmouth was estimated to have a maximum age of 4000 years (Bosence & Wilson, 2003) while carbon dating suggested that some established beds may be 4000 to 6000 years old (Birkett et al., 1998a).
-The maerl bed in the Sound of Iona was recorded to be \$\mathbb{I}\)4000 years old (Hall-Spencer et al., 2003).
+Maerl beds off Brittany are over 5500 years old (Grall & Hall-Spencer, 2003) and the maerl bed at St Mawes Bank, Falmouth was estimated to have a maximum age of 4000 years (Bosence & Wilson, 2003) while carbon dating suggested that some established beds may be 4000 to 6000 years old (Birkett et al.,1998a).
+The maerl bed in the Sound of Iona is up to 4000 years old (Hall-Spencer et al., 2003).
 Maerl is highly sensitive to damage from any source due to this very slow rate of growth (Hall-Spencer, 1998).
 Maerl is also very slow to recruit as it rarely produces reproductive spores.
-Little information is available on reproductive frequency, fecundity and developmental mechanism.
 Maerl is considered to be a non-renewable resource due to its very slow growth rate and its inability to sustain direct exploitation (Barbera et al., 2003; Wilson et al., 2004).